 Since inception, TCR has defined the market for leased GSE, providing high quality assets and a full service leasing, maintenance and fleet management offering to its clients, which are predominantly independent ground handling companies, airlines and airports.
 This enables GSE operators to concentrate on their core business of ground handling.
 The GSE that TCR provides is critical infrastructure, without which some of Europe’s busiest airports could not operate.

-Developments in the period
+Developments in the year

 TCR fits with the Company’s strategy of investing in companies with good asset backing, strong market positions and barriers to entry, yet with operational levers to achieve attractive returns for shareholders through active asset management: